mattermost/docs/source/deployment/deployment.md

 In a high availability configuration (Enteprise Edition only) the proxy would also balance network load across multiple Mattermost servers.

-### Single-Sign-On Service (Enterprise Edition only)
+### Microsoft Active Directory Single-Sign-On

-In an enterprise, often Microsoft Active Directory or a similar LDAP-compatible systems are used to centrally manage single-sign-on and system provisioning.
+_Enterprise Edition only_

-Mattermost Enterprise Edition supports Active Directory and LDAP single-sign-on.
-Support for Active Directory and LDAP groups is expected to be added during 2016 to subscribers.
+Mattermost Enterprise Edition supports Microsoft Active Directory and LDAP single-sign-on.

 ### On-Premises Integrations